CBRN, engineer trainees sharpen needed skills, build synergy during student-led event

 |0

-This work, CBRN, engineer trainees sharpen needed skills, build synergy during student-led event [Image 2 of 2], by Dawn Arden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CBRN, engineer trainees sharpen needed skills, build synergy during student-led event, by Dawn Arden, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.